arkency/posts/posts/2017-07-17-non-coding-activites-in-a-software-project.md

 <!-- more -->

+If we tend to forget them, then there's a risk that someone else will introduce a process around those activities.
+Sometimes it may mean new people will be brought so that they "manage" those activities.
+In my opinion, the more can be done by a developer the better, because we don't introduce non-technical people to the communication loop.

 * read communication on pivotal (and optionally reply)
 * read communication on slack (and optionally reply)
 * build/monitoring failures